Padelvi/dotfiles/README.md

 The dotfiles, should not be limited to arch or artix, but I'll just ensure that they work with artix.

-Also, as a dev, I code in python (and also starting with rust).
+Also, as a dev, I code in python and a bit of lua, and I plan to start learning LaTeX for my math docs.
 My editor is neovim.

 For now, I have added my configs for: